Intermittent fasting is an eating pattern that involves regular fasting.

 - Individuals with a history of eating disorders.

 - Individuals who often experience drops in blood sugar levels.

 - Pregnant people, nursing people, teenagers, children, and individuals with type 1 diabetes.

 - People who are malnourished, underweight, or have known nutrient deficiencies.

-- Women who are trying to conceive or have fertility issues.
+- People who are trying to conceive or have fertility issues.

 Some women have reported that their menstrual period stopped while they were following this type of eating pattern.
-However, things went back to normal when they returned to a regular diet.
+However, their period went back to usual when they returned to a regular diet.

 Therefore, women should be careful when starting any form of intermittent fasting, and stop doing it immediately if any adverse effects occur.